-To maintain a high standard of safety and reliability across our train network, sometimes we need to close the lines to complete maintenance and upgrade works.
-Unfortunately, this means that when we close these lines you may experience delays in the time it takes you to get where you want to go.
-We do our best to keep this to a minimum but it is necessary to ensure your safety.
+To maintain safety and reliability across our train network, we occasionally need to close the train lines to complete maintenance and upgrade works.
+When track works are planned you may experience delays in your normal travel time.

 How is planned track work managed and scheduled?

 Planned track work is managed through a program called the Scheduled Corridor Access System (SCAS).
-SCAS involves the closure of a section of the track network at planned times throughout the year.
-These closures allow for construction and critical maintenance work to be undertaken.
+SCAS involves the closure of a section of track at planned times throughout the year.
+Construction and critical maintenance work is undertaken during a closure.

 How we're improving your journey through regular maintenance

 When your train line is closed, a variety of work is undertaken including line upgrades, station infrastructure improvements, and accessibility upgrades.

 - Upgrade works include repairing tracks, overhead works, welding and tree removal.

 - Station infrastructure improvements include security works, car park upgrades and improving customer facilities such as electric timetable displays.

 - Accessibility upgrades include improvements for pedestrian access, way-finding signage and lift installation.

 What does this mean for me if I need to travel during a closure?